-Finding: The Board finds, through reference to the above subsections E(1)(a)-through (g)-based on review of Sheet C1 of the final subdivision plan set (Exhibit 94) that all of the required information is provided for and present and therefore that the above standard is met.
+Finding: The Board finds, based on review of Sheet C1 of the final subdivision plan set (Exhibit 94) that all of the required information is provided for and present and therefore that the above standard is met.

 (2) The final plat contains all changes or modifications required by the Planning Board.